Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/configuration/simulation/nodes/firewall.rst

 .. code-block:: yaml

     nodes:
-        - ref: firewall
+      - hostname: firewall
         ...
         acl:
           internal_inbound_acl:
             21: # position 21 on ACL list
               action: PERMIT  # allow packets that
               src_port: POSTGRES_SERVER   # are emitted from the POSTGRES_SERVER port
               dst_port: POSTGRES_SERVER   # are going towards an POSTGRES_SERVER port
             22: # position 22 on ACL list
               action: PERMIT  # allow packets that
               src_port: ARP   # are emitted from the ARP port
               dst_port: ARP   # are going towards an ARP port
             23: # position 23 on ACL list
               action: PERMIT  # allow packets that
               protocol: ICMP  # are ICMP

 ``internal_outbound_acl``
 """""""""""""""""""""""""